MontyGovernance/montycat_serialization_derive/README.md

 Montycat’s derive macros are built to:
 - Maximize performance and compactness with binary serialization.
 - Provide type-safe runtime reflection for schema-driven systems.
-- Serve as the foundation for the MontyCat NoSQL database implementing data mesh infrastructure.
+- Serve as the foundation for the Montycat NoSQL database implementing data mesh infrastructure.

 ## See also: